 Landscapes drawing from images taken in Thailand.
-I looked towards the early modernists for ways to express a sense of interconnection, always listening to music while painting to help generate a feeling of rhythm and movement in the works.
+I turned to the early modernists, as a result of my growing interest in Eastern philosophy, while aiming to create a sense of unity and movement.
 The ‘dot-style’ from my earlier paintings on plasterboard seemed to naturally evolve into a style some have likened to Klimt and Van Gogh.
 I feel one of the best descriptions came from an artist friend in Thailand when she commented that my landscapes ‘Look like they are breathing.’
 From here, I began developing my dual compositions.

-Work developed as a result of my growing interest in an underlying connectedness, holding an affinity with Huxley’s view of ancient Chinese landscapes as metaphors for the ‘Antipodes of the mind.’
-Research and influences include: Expressionism, colour theory, Jung, Richard Wilhelm, Rudolf Otto, Eastern philosophy, the Mandala, astrophysics, Rumi, Blake, drone ambient, Hubble telescope and walks through rural Devon.
+Work developed as a result of considering the following quote from Huxley in relation to landscapes – ‘At the antipodes of the mind, we are more or less completely free of language, outside the system of conceptual thought.’
+Continuing research and influences include Expressionism, colour theory, Jung, Richard Wilhelm, Rudolf Otto, Eastern philosophy, the Mandala, astrophysics, Rumi, Blake, drone ambient, Hubble telescope and walks through rural Devon.

-I was an indie-kid in my teens and in later years I got more into the underground dance scene, mainly drum n bass, drone and dub techno.
+I was an indie-kid in my teens and in later years I got more into the underground dance scene, mainly drum ‘n’ bass, drone and dub techno.
 My work has always drawn inspiration from the DIY approach and I feel these paintings unleash an ever-present punk spirit into a world of increasing rules and homogeneous gentrification (not least in contemporary art).
-My landscapes and dual compositions marked the beginning of something through reconnecting with my roots and these later works, born out of my Cycle Diaries, are experiments representing a different approach towards exploring the paradox of unity amid constant flux.